uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Linux Considerations for TIMESTEP Interns.md

 This discussion is written for interns whose principle computng platform is MS Windows.
 Those who use Apple PCs have it somewhat easier, as Apple operating systems are built on UNIX.
 If this is your platform, see 'Linux Considerations for TIMESTEP interns with Apple PCs".

 The first decision you must make, then, is how to access Linux, both for purposes of learning the OS in general, and specifically for your TIMESTEP work in learning the Linux command line.
-There are four relevant ways to do this.
+There are five relevant ways to do this.
 One of these involves accessing the university Linux server via a terminal and does not involve altering your personal computer, but only gives you remote access to a command line and therefore less overall usability.
+The second involves running linux from a thumbdrive.
+This also requires no changes to your Windows system, but has the disadvantage of resetting itself completely every time you decide to run Linux.
 The other three involve some form of installing a Linux system to your PC, two of which are minorly disruptive to your pre-existing Windows installation, and one of which involves making a fairly substantial change to your system.
 Which one you choose is up to how much overall Linux functionality you desire.

 ### Option One: Access the University Linux Server